michellemx-lai/covid-contact-tracing-data-structure/README.md

 <h1>CovidData</h1>

-Built with Python, this data structure is used to acess, analyze, and manipulate a set of fictitious COVID-19 contract tracing data.
+Built with Python, this data structure is used to access, analyze, and manipulate a set of fictitious COVID-19 contract tracing data.

-I was provided a (fictitious) dataset of information collected by a COVID-19 contact tracer, and I developed data structures that allow quick access to and manipulation of that data.

 Completed in the middle of the COVID-19 pandemic, this project gave me a sense of the power of object-oriented programming to gather and display data, and helped me in understanding important worldwide events.